Skip to main content

 How to Empower Your Team to Make the Sale

 Let’s face it, sometimes, selling your services can be hard, especially in “high-pressure” situations.
-Having a well-delivered and confident approach to communicating why your business and services are great is certainly the bar, but you’re only human.
+Having a well-delivered and confident approach to communicating why your business and services are great is indeed the bar, but you’re only human.
 From elevator pitches to communicating your value (and every imaginable cat-got-your-tongue instance in between), there are plenty of opportunities for even the most seasoned pros to flub a time or two during a pitch.

 Have a defined sales process

 “I hate to say it, but oftentimes I run into business owners who lose an immense opportunity to grow their business because they think their way is the best way or the only way to do something.
-This makes sense because during the first years in our business we feel like we are on our own island and need to do everything ourselves.
-But in all my experience, both in coaching and from personally leading a team of 40, I can say this—as business owners, we need to understand our ideas are a way to do something, not the only way, or often even the best way!
-I am humbled daily by the creativity, problem-solving, and grit of incredible team members.
+This makes sense because during the first years in our business, we feel like we are on our own island and need to do everything ourselves.
+But in all my experience, both in coaching and from personally leading a team of 40, I can say this—as business owners, we need to understand that our ideas are a way to do something, not the only way, or even often the best way!
+I am humbled daily by the creativity, problem-solving and grit of incredible team members.
 My best advice is to let your team run.
 You hired amazing humans–trust yourself, and trust them!
 You will be so happy you did.” – Ashley Ebert of The Abundance Group and The Simply Elegant Group

-Pro-tip: Sometimes it makes sense to let more experienced team members respond to the inquiries from your Storefronts.
+Pro tip: Sometimes it makes sense to let more experienced team members respond to the inquiries from your Storefronts.
 Here are tips to help them effectively respond to leads from The Knot and WeddingWire.

 Provide in-depth sales training